temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 Non-Retryable Errors = []
 ```

-The last step of the data pipeline returns the results.
+The last step of the data pipeline returns the results, which will be processed in your `run_workflow.py` file.

+Now that you've defined the steps in your data pipeline, learn to create a Worker that will host the Workflow and Activities.

-## Step 3: Run Worker
+## Run the Worker

 In the `run_worker.py` file, set the Worker to host the Workflows and/or Activities.